damianhakert/damianhakert.github.io/source/handbook/marketing/developer-relations/technical-writing/markdown-guide/index.html.md

 most of the other engines don't have.

 If you never have written a single line in markdown markup, don't worry, it's easy to learn and even easier to use.
 You'll probably be surprised how handy it is once you get used to it.
-And you'll miss it when the tech you're using doesn't support markdown.
+And you'll miss it whenever the tech you're using doesn't support markdown.

 In most of GitLab text areas you'll find markdown support.
 Not all of them run with Kramdown, so the markup will not